Tark0s/Tark0s/README.md

-- 👋 Hi, I’m @Tark0s
+- Hello world my name's Lukas 😃
-- I keep here some my mini-projects
+- I keep here some my mini-projects 🛠
-- And also Im looking for an experience so Im open to any offer
+- And also Im looking for an experience so Im open to any offer 🤝

  ## Contact:
   - mail: tarkowski14@gmail.com